Bollegala/repseval/README.md

 # README #

 ## Requirements ##
-- Python 2.7 or above
+- Python 3.6 or above
 - numpy
 - scipy
 - Perl 5 or above (for SemEval evaluation)
 - sklearn (for short-text classification evaluation)
+- pytroch version 3.6
+do ```pip install -r requirements.txt``` to install the requirements.

 ## Execution ##